Sanitation, Disease, and Anemia: Evidence From Nepal

 Authors: Diane Coffey, Michael Geruso, Dean Spears

-Published in: National Bureau of Economic Research
+Published in: The Economic Journal

 Anaemia impairs physical and cognitive development in children and reduces human capital accumulation.
 The prior economics literature has focused on the role of inadequate nutrition in causing anemia.